-Adjusted EBITDA for the fiscal quarter ended September 24, 2023 increased \$0.1 million compared to the same period of the prior fiscal year.
+Adjusted EBITDA for the fiscal quarter ended December 24, 2023 remained relatively stable at \$0.6 million compared to the same period of the prior fiscal year.
+Year-to-date Adjusted EBITDA remained relatively stable at \$1.2 million compared to the same period of the prior fiscal year.
 The following table sets forth a reconciliation of net income to EBITDA and Adjusted EBITDA for the periods shown (in thousands):